idp2p/idp2p.github.io/sdt.md

 }
 ```

-Consider a query for certain fields from the verifiable credential, the query could be like this
+Consider a query for certain fields from the verifiable credential, the query could be like this(like a graphql query)

 ```
 {